achingbrain/mortice/README.md

 // the lock name & options objects are both optional const mutex = mortice('my-lock', {

-  timeout: 30000, // how long before promises time out (default: 24 hours)
+  // how long before write locks time out (default: 24 hours)
+  timeout: 30000,

-  concurrency: 5, // control how many read operations are executed concurrently (default: Infinity),
+   // control how many read operations are executed concurrently (default: Infinity)
+  concurrency: 5,

-  global: window // the global object (for use with webworkify and similar) (default: global) })
+  // the global object (for use with webworkify and similar) (default: global)
+  global: window,

+  // by default the the lock will be held on the main thread, set this to true if the
+  // a lock should reside on each worker (default: false)
+  singleProcess: false
+})

 mutex.requestRead(() => {